zryska/Edge-Data-Store-Docs/Beta2/SDS/Reading_Data_API.md

 ]
 ```

-Notice that not all the values from Streams were included since they are restricted by individual queries for each Stream.
+**Note:** Not all the values from streams were included since they are restricted by individual queries for each Stream.
 *****